 - Can the token be purchased as a stand-alone?
 Or is it tied to acquiring something else on your platform?

 2.1.
-Fiat Payment
+Fiat payment

 2.2.
-Coupled Purchase
+Coupled purchase

 While on your platform, a user purchases an item or a service.
 Depending on how much they spend, they receive a proportional amount of tokens.
-As an example, think about tokenizing a music streaming service: Users buy a monthly subscription for $10.
+As an example, think about tokenizing a music streaming service: users buy a monthly subscription for $10.
 In return, they receive 100 Streaming Tokens to use in future transactions.
 The next time they want to subscribe to the service, they can now use their 100 Streaming Tokens to buy another monthly subscription.

 2.3.
-Cryptocurrency Exchange
+Cryptocurrency exchange

-3. The Wallet
+3. Wallet

 Once a user acquires your token, the next question should be where they’ll be stored.
-Technically, there should be no difference between a web wallet and a desktop wallet, as long as the wallet understands the particular type of token you’re using and that is sufficiently secure. only the user should be able to control the private key to access the wallet.
-If you store private keys on the user’s behalf, you will make your platform vulnerable to theft of user assets.
+Technically, there should be no difference between a web wallet and a desktop wallet, as long as the wallet understands the particular kind of token you’re using and that is sufficiently secure. only the user should be able to control the private key to access the wallet.
+If you store private keys on the user’s behalf, you make your platform vulnerable to theft of user assets.

 You can also simply track how many tokens a user owns and make them available once they want to spend them.
 In this case you need to maintain your own wallet and ledger and make sure that you’re able to fulfill user withdrawal requests.